A Timeline From 2013: When Ambareesh Showed His Love For The Kingfisher Derby In Bangalore

 Kingfisher Derby 2014

-A stylish and evergreen Ambareesh was all laughs at the Kingfisher Derby 2014 and despite the heavy rains a day prior to the race, Ambareesh made sure he'll be there at the venue come rain or hailstorm.
+A stylish and evergreen Ambareesh was all laughs at the Kingfisher Derby 2014 and despite the heavy rains a day prior to the race, Ambareesh made sure he was there at the venue come rain or hailstorm.

 Ambareesh With Muthappa Rai In 2015